Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 31. Walk along Alii drive

-This is more of a leisurely coastal stroll/walk to explore the sights and shops on Alii Drive.
+This is more of a leisurely coastal stroll/walk to browse the shops on Alii Drive and take in the coastal views.
 Alii Drive starts a little north of Kailua Pier in downtown Kona and goes around 12 miles south.

 You can just walk a portion of it and turn back.
 Make a lot of stops to explore Kona.
-This is one of the best free activities in Kona.
+Walking on Alii Drive is one of the best free activities in Kona, unless of course you are like me and love souvenir shopping!

 32. Hike to Makalawena Beach